Nobody Is Ever Missing: Ratings

-Upon airing, the episode was watched by 0.73 million viewers, with an 18-49 rating of 0.20.
-It has the series' highest live viewership ratings to date.
+The episode was watched by 0.730 million viewers, earning a 0.20 in the 18–49 rating demographics on the Nielsen Media Research ratings scale.
+This means that 0.20 percent of all households with television watched the episode.
+This was an increase of over one million viewers from the previous episode, which was watched by 0.558 million viewers with an 0.13 in the 18–49 demographics.

 Critical reception

 "Nobody Is Ever Missing" received critical acclaim.
 Randall Colburn of The A.V.
 Club gave the episode an A−, praising the series and Armstrong for avoiding trying to make the characters likeable and committing to its moral ambiguity while still adding depth to its characterization.
 Colburn reserved praise for Strong's performance, calling it "subtle, layered, and deeply vulnerable" and remarking on the character's improvement over the course of the season.
 Karen Han wrote in a review for Vox, "It's that refusal to fall into a strictly black-and-white matrix that ultimately makes the Succession finale so affecting, and so difficult to watch.
 The balance between comedy and tragedy finally tips, crashing into the latter category, and it's a testament to the series that it all comes together."
 Writing for Forbes, Carolyn Lipka stated, "When people call Succession a satire it does the show a disservice—this is a tried and true Shakespearean drama about the ways in which absolute power rots you from the inside."